nethesis/asterisk-collectd-plugin/README.rst

 MaxHoldtime: notification is triggered if there are more than MaxCalls waiting and holdtime is more than MaxHoldtime.
 Default 120

+CallersMaxWait: notification is triggered if there are more than MaxCalls waiting and the first call waiting time is more than CallersMaxWait.
+Default 250 seconds.

 Debug: If enabled, debug information is logged in syslog.
 Default: False